22mahmoud/maw.sh/src/blog/build-a-blog-with-svelte-and-markdown/index.md

+---
-Slug: 'build-a-blog-with-svelte-and-markdown'
+slug: 'build-a-blog-with-svelte-and-markdown'
-Title:        Building a blog with Svelte, Sapper, and Markdown
+title-prefix: Building a blog with Svelte, Sapper, and Markdown
-Date:         Mar 03,2020
+date:         Mar 03,2020
-Author:       Mahmoud Ashraf
+author:       Mahmoud Ashraf
-Description:  In this article I will show how you can start bloging with svelte and sapper using markdown files
+description:  In this article I will show how you can start bloging with svelte and sapper using markdown files
-Keywords:     javascript, svelte, sapper
+keywords:     javascript, svelte, sapper
+---

 # Building a blog with Svelte, Sapper, and Markdown